bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Sjors Provoost: 00:03:56

 Yeah, I'd say that's typical.
-So usually there's two weeks between them, So you release it and then maybe after a week or so, people start fixing things, and then after two weeks there is a new one.
+So usually there's two weeks between them, So you release it and then maybe after a week or so, people start fixing things, and then after two weeks, there is a new one.

 Aaron van Wirdum: 00:04:06